arnavdeshpande1/calculatorwithdevops/README.md

-# calculatorwithdevops
+# calculatorwithdevop

-Simple Scientific Calculator using DevOps
+Scientific Calculator using DevOps